Mauler125/r5sdk/docs/index.md

 TL;DR If you tick the server browser box in "Host Server" your IP will be stored till you close the server.

 ## Additional Info

-TO-DO: Clean this up.
+The in-game console will forward your commands directly to the in-game source console backend.<br/>

-The game will pop a debug terminal, that will forward your commands directly to the in-game source console backend.
 SQVM prints are also enabled, and the hooks will attempt to load game vscripts out of `platform\` relative from the game executable before falling back to the SearchPath's defined in GameInfo.txt or the in-memory VPK structures.

 ## Languages
  - [français](languages/fr)